Chrome filter ads globally

 chrome

-In ad filtering, Chrome follows the standards set by Google for (guess what) the best ads.
-So the program of Google can determine whether a website is displaying abusive ads or not.
+In ad filtering, Chrome follows the standards set by Google for the best ads (guess which ones).
+So Google's browser can determine whether a site is displaying abusive ads or not.

-Examples of abusive ads include pop-up ads, autoplay with sound, advertising banners that cover the entire screen and large sticky ads.
-A full list of the least abusive ads based on Google's Best Ads standards can be found below.
+Examples of abusive ads include pop-up ads, auto-playback videos, full-screen banners, and large sticky ads.
+A complete list of the least-favored ads based on Google's best-performing ads can be found below.

 Better Ads Standards

-Today, the Coalition for Better Ads announced that it will be expanding its Better Ads Standards worldwide as of July 9, 19.
-As Chrome follows the same standards, Google decided to extend the feature to its browser itself to remain aligned with the Coalition.
+Today, the Coalition for Better Ads announced that it will be expanding its Better Ads Standards worldwide from July 9, '19.
+As Chrome follows the same standards, Google decided to extend the functionality in its browser on the same date to stay aligned with the Coalition.

 For page administrators whose sites repeatedly display such types of ads, Google will alert them through Ad Experience Report.
 Administrators will then have 30 days to solve the problems, or Chrome will start to cut ads on the site.